-It’s common for businesses to engage vendors to provide services to their customers.
-These vendors may interact with your customers by providing product delivery, performing tasks at your customers’ sites,s or acting as a communications point.
+It’s common for businesses to engage vendors to provide services to their customers, and it is crucial to set vendor performance standards.
+These vendors may interact with your customers by providing product delivery, performing tasks at your customers’ sites,or acting as a communications point.
 Their role is critical to your company’s success.
 Here are three reasons to create vendor performance standards.

 Your vendors represent your company

 When your customer interacts with vendors who are providing services on your behalf, that vendor represents your company.
+This is why you want to make sure you have the vendor performance standards in place.
 Just as your employees are required to adhere to certain criteria when interacting with customers (your employees do have interaction criteria, right?), the same should be the case for your vendors.

 You are entrusting your company’s reputation to someone outside of the organization.
 It’s important to make sure your vendors thoroughly understand both your and your customers’ expectations.
 Establish vendor performance criteria just as you would for employees and periodically check for adherence to the standard.